Jar Lost Money for Four Consecutive Years. FY2025 Was Different.

 Revenue, Costs, and the Leverage Equation

 The filing does not break down either figure by product line or cost category.
 What drove the revenue growth cannot be confirmed from available data.
-A 4.9x jump from a savings app is structurally unusual, and is consistent with multi-product expansion — personal loans under JarX, insurance distribution, UPI-linked features — that Jar has reported publicly.
-The product revenue mix cannot be confirmed from the XBRL aggregate.
+A 4.9x jump from a savings app is structurally unusual, and is consistent with multi-product expansion, personal loans under JarX, insurance distribution, UPI-linked features, that Jar has reported publicly.
+The product revenue mix cannot be confirmed from the filing data aggregate.

 What the aggregate does confirm: revenue outpaced costs decisively.
 In FY2024, employee benefit expenses alone were ₹68.55 Cr against ₹38.36 Cr total income.
 In FY2025, total expenses were ₹173.70 Cr against ₹188.78 Cr income.
 The cost-to-income ratio moved from 3.46x to 0.92x in twelve months.
-Whether that improvement came from headcount reduction, lower marketing spend, or simply revenue scale absorbing a fixed cost base — the XBRL data does not say.
+Whether that improvement came from headcount reduction, lower marketing spend, or simply revenue scale absorbing a fixed cost base, the filing data data does not say.

-The FY2025 data comes from the AOC-4 XBRL form filed October 28, 2025.
-This form captures aggregate financials — income, expenses, EBITDA, profit — but not the detailed P&L breakdown, balance sheet, or cash flow statement.
-Those appear in the attached financial statements, which are not available in the extracted dataset.
-The numbers cited are from the filed XBRL data.
+The FY2025 numbers come from the form-level aggregates: total income, total expenses, EBITDA, profit.
+The detailed P&L line items, balance sheet, and cash flow statement live in the attached audited statements, which are not available in the extracted dataset.
+Everything cited is from the form aggregates.

 EBITDA and the Profitability Structure